Late Roman army: Senior regimental commanders (tribuni comites)

 The comitiva or "Order of Companions (of the emperor)", was an order of nobility established by Constantine I to honour senior administrative and military officials, especially in the imperial entourage.
 It partly overlapped with the established orders of Senators and of Knights, in that it could be awarded to members of either (or of neither).
 It was divided into three grades, of which only the first, comes primi ordinis (lit.
-"Companion of the First Rank", which carried senatorial rank), retained any value beyond AD 450, due to excessive grant.
+"Companion of the First Rank", which carried senatorial rank), retained any value beyond AD 450, the others having been cheapened by excessive grants.
 In many cases, the title was granted ex officio, but it could also be purely honorary.

 In the military sphere, the title of comes primi ordinis was granted to a group of senior tribuni.
 These included (1) the commander of the protectores domestici, who by 350 was known as the comes domesticorum; (2) some tribuni of scholae: after c.
 400, scholae commanders were routinely granted the title on appointment; (3) the commanders of a brigade of two twinned comitatus regiments were apparently styled comites.
 (Such twinned regiments would always operate and transfer together e.g. the legions Ioviani and Herculiani); (4) finally, some tribunes without a regimental command (tribuni vacantes), who served as staff-officers to the emperor or to a magister militum, might be granted the title.
 These officers were not equal in military rank with a comes rei militaris, who was a corps commander (usually of a smaller diocesan comitatus), rather than the commander of only one or two regiments (or none).